bo-qian/boviz/README.md

 python -m pytest
 ```

-> **Note:** On Windows, if you installed BoPlotKit in a Conda environment, make sure to run this command from the Conda terminal (Anaconda Prompt or your activated Conda shell), not from the default system terminal.
+> **Note:** On Windows, if you installed boviz in a Conda environment, make sure to run this command from the Conda terminal (Anaconda Prompt or your activated Conda shell), not from the default system terminal.

 All core plotting functions are covered by unit tests under the `tests/` directory, including: